 Figure 6.
-Typical Bode plot for an ideal protective coating.
-4
+Typical Bode plot for a good protective coating.

 Figures 7 below shows the EIS behavior of a protective SilcoTek Dursan coating in 5% NaCl solution.
 Note that as the frequency decreases, the impedance magnitude increases steadily in a straight line (left), and the phase angle stays flat and low near -90 degrees (right).
 This is in excellent agreement with the behavior of an ideal protective coating as illustrated in Figure 6.